The Best: Sittin' in Again

-The Best: Sittin' In Again is the 10th release by singer-songwriter duo Loggins and Messina, a compilation album released in mid-2005.
+The Best: Sittin' In Again is a greatest hits album by American singer-songwriter duo Loggins and Messina, released on May 24, 2005.
 This release was timed to preview the duo's subsequent reunion tour.
-It contains most of their hits and provides a retrospective view of their music from 1971 to 1974.
+It contains most of their hit singles and provides a retrospective view of their music from 1971 to 1974.
 The 18 tracks appearing on the collection were personally selected by Loggins and Messina.
-Six of the tracks are from their debut album Sittin' In, six are from their 2nd release Loggins and Messina, four are off the 3rd album Full Sail, and two are featured on their 4th LP Mother Lode.
+Six of the tracks are from their debut album Sittin' In, six are from their sophomore album Loggins and Messina, four are off their third album Full Sail, and two are featured on their fourth album Mother Lode.
 No tracks from either of their last two studio albums (So Fine, Native Sons) are included.

 This compilation CD received some mixed reviews, however, because its emphasis was on songs performed on the duo's reunion tour, rather than a familiar "greatest hits" album.
 As such, some classic hits that were not performed, like "Thinking Of You" and "My Music", are also excluded from the CD.